bright/new-www/content/blog/breaking-down-the-alt-attribute-myth-in-img-tag-best-practices.md

 <div className="image">![Mozilla's menu item - missing alt attribute value](/images/mozilla-menu-html.png "")</div>

+#### Images with text, associated with corresponding text

 In more complex scenarios, such as when an image contains text (rather than being a simple icon), it may be possible to omit the alt attribute.
 This can be the case when the text is presented adjacent to the image in a way that screen readers can easily read, or when the text is purely decorative.
 See the example below for clarification:

 <div className="image">![Image that shows example of image that doesn't require alt attribute](/images/firefox-question.png "")</div>

 The text under the image matches the text on the image, making it easy to follow along without needing an extra alt attribute — no redundancy, just smooth and accessible.

+#### Summary

+To sum up, you can skip the alt attribute in a few cases.
+First, for purely decorative images that add no meaningful content.
+Second, when images contain text that’s either decorative or already presented nearby.
+Third, you can also avoid it for redundant images, such as an icon next to a text that says the same thing.

 ### Alt Attribute Dilemma